apankrat/notes/intrusive-containers/readme.md

 This will cause `u` to point at some random memory with all the consequences.

-Another way is to add an item to the wrong container of the same type:
+Another way is by adding an item to the wrong container of the same type:

     list_add(&bar.vip_item, &hip);  // should've been ".hip_item" ...
                                     // ... or "&vip"